 Recognized by her clients as a “terrific oral advocate”* and “superb in court,”* Pamela J. Yates is a highly successful life sciences and product liability trial lawyer who is consistently named one of California’s “Top Women Litigators” and internationally recognized as a “Life Science Star.”
-Validating these client comments, Pam recently achieved several victories, including a unanimous defense verdict on behalf of client Philip Morris USA in an Engle progeny case in Florida (Surico v.
-Philip Morris USA Inc., June 2014), a major Daubert victory excluding plaintiffs’ general causation expert in complex MDL proceedings on behalf of client Pfizer (In Re: Zoloft (Sertraline Hydrochloride) Products Liability Litigation, June 2014), and successfully opposed the formation of an MDL proceeding involving lawsuits arising from a recall of oral contraceptives on behalf of Endo Pharmaceuticals Inc. (Betancourt v.
-Qualitest Products, Inc. et al).
+Validating these client comments, in recent years, Pamela has achieved several victories, including, most recently summary judgment on behalf of Bayer in a low dose aspirin case (July 2016), and in February 2016, a unanimous defense verdict on behalf of client Philip Morris USA.
+This follows Pamela’s numerous trial successes in several Engle progeny cases in Florida state and federal courts, and two major Daubert victories excluding plaintiffs’ general causation experts in complex MDL proceedings on behalf of client Pfizer (In Re: Zoloft (Sertraline Hydrochloride) Products Liability Litigation, April 2014 and September 2015).

-Successfully defending pharmaceutical companies began early in her career when, as a young associate, Pam drafted the summary judgment in Daubert, which led to the US Supreme Court’s decision that ultimately set the standard for challenging the admissibility of expert testimony.
-Building on her success in Daubert, Pam’s career has involved significant expert and science related work.
-For example, Pam led Pfizer’s expert and science teams defending claims relating to hormone therapy (HT) products and before that, Rezulin and silicone implants.
-In addition to her science related work on HT products, Pam served as co-lead trial defense counsel in several of the HT matters, securing back-to-back defense verdicts in West Virginia and Connecticut.
-Pam currently heads up Pfizer’s science team in their defense of Zoloft, including her lead role in a recent Daubert science hearing that resulted in a major victory for the client.
+Successfully defending pharmaceutical companies began early in her career when, as a young associate, Pamela drafted the summary judgment in Daubert, which led to the US Supreme Court’s decision that ultimately set the standard for challenging the admissibility of expert testimony.
+Building on her success in Daubert, Pamela’s career has involved significant expert and science related work.
+For example, Pamela currently leads science teams defending claims relating to Zoloft, and before that, hormone therapy (HT) products.
+Earlier in her career, her science and trial work involved Rezulin and silicone implants.
+In addition to her science related work on HT products, Pamela served as co-lead trial defense counsel in several of the HT matters, securing back-to-back defense verdicts in West Virginia and Connecticut.
+Pamela currently heads up Pfizer’s science team in their defense of Zoloft, including her lead cross examination role in two recent Daubert science hearings that resulted in a major victory for the client.

 *Chambers USA 2014, Legal 500 2007

-- Pamela was retained by Bayer Corporation as national counsel defending their oral anticoagulant prescription medicine, Xarelto.
+- In January 2015, Pamela was retained by Bayer Corporation as national counsel defending their oral anticoagulant prescription medicine, Xarelto.
 The cases have been coordinated in an MDL proceeding before Judge Fallon in the E.D.
 LA.
-Discovery is ongoing with the first trials anticipated towards the end of 2016.
+Discovery is ongoing with the first trials anticipated in early 2017.
 In re: Xarelto (Rivaroxaban) Products Liability Litigation.

-- Currently acting as national counsel for Endo Pharmaceuticals Inc. in product liability litigation, including an MDL, involving TRT (Testosterone Replacement Therapy) products defending against claims of heart attack, stroke and related cardiac issues.
+- Currently acting as co-national counsel for Endo Pharmaceuticals Inc. with her NY partner Andrew K. Solow, in product liability litigation, including an MDL, involving TRT (Testosterone Replacement Therapy) products defending against claims of heart attack, stroke and related cardiac issues.

-- Currently serving as national and local counsel for Endo Pharmaceuticals Inc. and Qualitest in the successful defense of lawsuits relating to a recall of several oral contraceptive products.
-Pam coordinates all phases of the litigation and has led her team to several successes, including successfully opposing formation of an MDL proceeding, and defeating two purported class actions in California and Illinois.
+- Previously served as national and local counsel for Endo Pharmaceuticals Inc. and Qualitest in the successful defense of lawsuits relating to a recall of several oral contraceptive products.
+Pamela coordinated all phases of the litigation and has led her team to several successes, including successfully opposing formation of an MDL proceeding, and defeating three purported class actions in California, Georgia and Illinois.

 - Previously acted as national counsel for Pfizer Inc. in the HT litigation.
 Responsibilities include acting as lead trial counsel, creating, coordinating and implementing the science defense and handling all phases of litigation, involving several hormone therapy products.